gitdhruba/DBMS-lab/README.md

 ## Procedure to Calculate Area of Circles

-This procedure calculates the area of circles with varying radii.
+This section presents a PL/SQL procedure to calculate the area of circles with varying radii.

 ```sql
 delimiter //